 Coconut oil’s antibacterial, anti-fungal, antiviral and anti-parasitic properties help cure and calm the scalp.
 Lauric acid, capric acid and vitamin E moisturize it.

-Gently massage about 2 tbsp coconut oil into your scalp.
-Let it work for 30 minutes and then wash it out.
-Continue doing this once a week until you see a difference.
+Gently massage a tablespoon of coconut oil into your scalp.
+Let it work for 30 minutes and wash it out.
+Continue doing this once a week until you notice improvement.

 7. Dry / cracked heel treatment

-Our feet do a lot of work for us and require some attention in return.
-Dry skin that can appear on and around the heels is both uncomfortable and unappealing.
+Our feet do a lot of work for us, so they require special care.
+Dry skin on the heels is uncomfortable plus it doesn’t look good.

-This overnight coconut oil treatment does wonders for your heels; massage some coconut oil into your heels and the rest of your feet.
+This overnight coconut oil treatment does wonders for your heels.
+Just massage some coconut oil into your heels and the rest of your feet.
 Do this with clean feet, preferably after a warm shower.
 Put on clean socks and leave them on overnight.

-If your heels are very cracked, soak them first in warm water or warm coconut oil and use a pumice stone to take off the excess dry skin.
+If your heels are very cracked, soak them first in warm water or warm coconut oil.
+You can then use a pumice stone to take off the excess dry skin.

 8. Eye cream